 - The Commission concluded that it will only be possible to make EUDAMED operational once the entire system and its different modules have achieved full functionality and have been subject to an independent audit.
 Therefore EUDAMED’s launch will be done together for medical and in-vitro medical devices, at the original date foreseen for in-vitro medical devices i.e. May 2022.

-- The date of application of the MDR remains May 2020.
+- The date of application of the MDR is now May 2021 follow delays caused by Covid-19.

 At the Certificates working group on the 24th October 2019 the EC announced there will be a delay of two years for MDR Eudamed, deployment happening in 2022 with a two-year transition to 2024.
 However, neither the EC nor the MDCG have publicly announced anything.
 This delay discussion, so far, is all based on one man’s comments at a working group.
 The official communication will come from the MDCG, most likely in December 2019.